|

 libraries can do well in outsourcing a number of services, responsibility and accountability should not be

+contracted out.
 For some libraries the solution may lie in outsourcing.
 Small public libraries may be able to

 receive the support they need from an information communication and technology (ICT) department.
 Outsourcing